inwookie/startbase/README.md

 ### Translate

-Accumulated English news needs to be translated in order to be used for the Voice API, as Naver Voice API only supports Korean and Japanese text as of right now.
+Accumulated English news needs to be translated in order to be used for the Voice API as Naver Voice API only supports Korean and Japanese text as of right now.

 ```python
 # Accessing Naver Papago API